-Kelly Chang Rickert (formerly Kelly Yi-Yi Chang) is the founder of the Law and Mediation Offices of Kelly Chang, A Professional Law Corporation, a firm dedicated exclusively to Family Law.
 She has been practicing law since 2000.
-She has been certified by the California State Bar Board of Legal Specialization as a Family Law Specialist, a distinction earned by only approximately 200 California family law attorneys.
+She is certified by the California State Bar Board of Legal Specialization as a Family Law Specialist, a distinction earned by approximately 1,300 California family law attorneys.

-Family law isn’t civil law.
-Family law is emotional, and many uninformed litigants race to Court to “seek revenge”.
-But they will never find what they are seeking, and in the process, they will have spent thousands of dollars on attorneys who they later despise because they were not adequately informed about he process.
+Because family law is rife with emotions, many uninformed litigants race to Court to “seek revenge”.
+But they won’t find it, and in the process, will spend thousands of dollars on attorneys they later hate because they were uninformed about the process.

 Pro Bono Philosophy

-I wouldn’t be here without my mentors.
-I owe my community and the younger generation my time and knowledge.
-I make every effort to volunteer, whether as a mediator for the the Los Angeles Family Courts, or as Judge Pro Tem for the Los Angeles County Superior Court Small Claims Court.
-I also currently volunteer at the Harriet Buhai Center for Family Law.
+I wouldn’t be here without my mentors, and I believe in paying it forward.
+I make every effort to volunteer, whether as a mediator for the the Los Angeles Family Courts, or as Judge Pro Tem.
+I also volunteer at the Harriet Buhai Center for Family Law.

-Areas of Practice: Divorce, Annulment, Legal Separation, Establishing Child Custody and Visitation, Parenting Plan Coordinating, Modification of Child Custody orders; Establishing Child Support and Spousal Support, Modification of Child Support and Spousal Support; Prenuptial Agreements: Drafting, Negotiating and Representing; Simple Property Division; Complex Property Division; Restraining Orders; Family Law Mediation
+Divorce, Annulment, Legal Separation, Establishing Child Custody and Visitation, Parenting Plan Coordinating, Modification of Child Custody orders; Establishing Child Support and Spousal Support, Modification of Child Support and Spousal Support; Prenuptial Agreements: Drafting, Negotiating and Representing; Simple Property Division; Complex Property Division; Family Law Mediation

 June 5, 2000, California; U.S. District Courts, Northern and Central Districts of California; Ninth Circuit United States Court of Appeals.